panglesd/slipshow/docs/syntax.rst

 Using ``slip.onUndo`` inside an undo callback should not be a problem.
 (Actually, it might be recommended.)

-Slipshow provides a few utils function, using the callback mechanism just desribed.
+Slipshow provides a few utils function, using the callback mechanism just described.

 You can use ``slip.setStyle(elem, style, value)`` where ``elem`` is an element, and ``style`` and ``value`` a string to set a style and register an undo callback.